monkeyphysics/mootools-datepicker/README.md

 	#JS
 	new DatePicker('inputField');

 	new DatePicker($$('input.date'));

 	new DatePicker(document.id('inputField'),{
 		timePicker: true,
 		pickerClass: 'datepicker_jqui'
 	});

 ### Options

 Check out the options at this page: [MonkeyPhysics datepicker](http://www.monkeyphysics.com/mootools/script/2/datepicker)

 - toggle: (*element*,*string*,*array*) Toggle your datepicker by clicking another element.

 #### Note
 - toggleElements is deprecated, use toggle instead
-- You only have to set *format* if you do not want to use the same format defined by MooTools.lang
+- You only have to set *format* if you do not want to use the same format defined by MooTools More `Locale`
 - if you use a custom format, be sure you use [Date.defineParser()](http://mootools.net/docs/more/Native/Date#Date:defineParser) otherwise your default date will not parse correctly
 - Carefull with draggable, it caused some trouble for me, but works great on the Test page.